getreu/tp-note/docs/source/tpnote--manual.md

 ---
 title:  "Tp-Note: save and edit your clipboard content as a note file"
-subtitle: "Organize your notes with your favourite editor and markup-language"
+subtitle: "Organize your notes with your favourite editor and markup language"
 author: "Jens Getreu"
 date:   "2021-08-25"
 version: "1.15.0"